merlinthedev848/CKM-Win-Optimizer/README.md

 *Novice Users*
 ```
 Download the zip file and move the folder to your desk top
-Double click on the Run-CKMWinFix.bat file
+Right click on the Run-CKMWinFix.bat file and run as Administrator
 Follow the prompts :)
 ```